 Placencia Southern Belize, Belize Travel Guide

-DigiCell (Digi) and Smart are the two main mobile network operators in Belize.
+DigiCell (Digi) and Smart are both main mobile network operators in Belize.

-Wi-Fi is widely available and generally reliable at hotels, resorts, guesthouses, and most restaurants and bars in Placencia Village.
+Wi-Fi is widely available and typically reliable at hotels, resorts, guesthouses, and most restaurants and bars in Placencia Village.

 Official Language: English.
 Visitors from English-speaking countries face no language barrier.